 If The Salvation Army in your area has money available, they will help with part of all the money necessary, depending on the amount.
 They have to ensure most people who need help can be serviced.
 Assistance with paying deposits will also be offered for previously homeless individuals moving out of shelters or into transitional housing.

-This is typically available as long as the families have met any goals set while living in this short-term housing.
+This is typically available if the families have met any goals while living in this short-term housing.
 The funds are offered to individuals who require additional support before establishing new housing.